Blue Bird All American: Variants

-Export markets
+Export

-Throughout much of its production, the All American has been exported by Blue Bird to markets worldwide as both a school bus and for other applications.
-Following the expansion of Blue Bird into Canada in 1958, the All American adopted the Blue Bird All Canadian brand name.
-Following the 1988 introduction of the TC/2000, the All Canadian was renamed the Blue Bird TC/3000, using the same name in all export markets.
-Export versions of the D3 and T3 generations are branded as the TX3 and TX4, respectively.

 Following the 1966 establishment of its manufacturing facility located in Guatemala (Blue Bird Central America), the factory produced buses using the All American body.
 In a shift from its American-produced counterpart, Blue Bird Central America used locally sourced truck chassis (Ford, Mercedes-Benz, and Hino), instead of the proprietary Blue Bird chassis.
 Alongside school buses, many examples were built for mass transit.
 Blue Bird Central America was closed by the company in the early 1980s.

-Central American Countries like El Salvador & Honduras, have been known to use Bluebird, Thomas, and IC School Buses and convert them to Transit Buses, Usually the older ones.
+Central American countries like El Salvador and Honduras, have been known to use Bluebird, Thomas, and IC School Buses and convert them to Transit Buses, usually the older ones.